ClementPeter/pams_max_ng/README.md

 A new Flutter project.

 This project makes use of the stacked framework as it's source of engineering and principles and was generated using the Stacked CLI.
-Kindly read about stacked here
+Kindly read about [stacked](https://stacked.filledstacks.com/docs/getting-started/overview/)